jhpyle/docassemble/_docs/development.md

 profiles, [Playground] data, and installed packages will automatically appear in the new container.

-# <a name="testingintro"></a>Workflow for testing
+# <a name="manualtesting"></a>Workflow for manual testing

-Thorough testing of your interviews should be part of your workflow.
+Manual testing of interviews should be part of your workflow.
-You should involve people other than yourself in the testing, because they will likely use the system in a different way than you do and thereby uncover problems that you would not encounter.
+Automated testing is also important -- there is a [separate section](#testing) on that -- but you need to put yourself in your user's shoes to see how your interview operates.
+People other than yourself should also try out the interviews, because they will likely use the system in a different way than you do and thereby uncover problems that you would not encounter.

 If your development server is accessible over the network, you can involve testers in your interview while it is still in the